m4b/dryad/README.md

 **I will be updating this section with more content shortly, please bear with me.**

+### 2. Implementing a Dynamic Linker

+The current target implementation for dryad is an ELF x86-64 GNU/Linux system.

+This is important to note:

+1. The ELF loader only supports the 64-bit variant
+2. The asm assumes an x86-64 instruction set
+3. The linker currently targets Linux, although this need not be set in stone.

+I would like to have a working implementation for an ELF x86-64 GNU/Linux target before/if beginning work on other architectures or systems.

+That being said, in particular I'm not very interested in porting dryad to work on 32-bit Linux systems, because:

+1. 32-bit systems are in obsolescence in my opinion
+2. Will _significantly_ complicate the ELF target in the source code, as cfg flags would be needed depending on what target we want to switch at build time, etc.
+3. 32-bit ELF dynamic linking is much better documented, and I want to document a 64-bit dynamic linker

 # Contributing

 Contributions wholeheartedly welcome!
 Let's build a production dynamic linker in Rust for use in x86-64 GNU/Linux systems (and beyond)!
 Or not, that's cool too.